payam-int/soltoonsandbox-containers/README.md

 }
 ```

-### Exceptions
+#### Exceptions
-You can choose what happens when method call is timed out. if you set `timeoutPolicy` to `THROW_EXCEPTION` it throws an exception on timeouts otherwise it returns null.
+You can choose what happens when method call is timed out. if you set `timeoutPolicy` to `THROW_EXCEPTION` it throws a `ir.pint.soltoon.utils.clients.exceptions.ProxyTimeoutException` exception on timeouts otherwise it returns null.

-### Performance
+#### Performance
-**Good.** My tests show that it makes about 0.001ms overhead on method calls.
+**Good.** My testings show that it makes about 0.001ms overhead on method calls.

+## Comminucations with Sandbox
-## ResultStorage
+### ResultStorage
 It provides a structure for storing result of the containers.
-This result might be used by `SoltoonServer`.
+This result might be used by `SoltoonSandbox` or `SoltoonWeb`.

-### Data Types
+#### Data Types
 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | Event | EventLog | Any data that is an event and happening time is important. |